pygame/pygame/docs/reST/tut/newbieguide.rst

 ----------------------

 When I first read the documentation for ``surface.convert()``, I didn't think it was something I had to worry about.
-'I only use pngs, therefore everything I do will be in the same format.
+'I only use PNGs, therefore everything I do will be in the same format.
 So I don't need ``convert()``';.
 It turns out I was very, very wrong.

-The 'format' that ``convert()`` refers to isn't the *file* format (ie png, jpeg, gif), it's what's called the 'pixel format'.
+The 'format' that ``convert()`` refers to isn't the *file* format (ie PNG, JPEG, GIF), it's what's called the 'pixel format'.
 This refers to the particular way that a surface records individual colors in a specific pixel.
 If the surface format isn't the same as the display format, SDL will have to convert it on-the-fly for every blit -- a fairly time-consuming process.
 Don't